 J. Michael Collins is faculty director of the Center for Financial Security at the University of Wisconsin, Madison.
-He is the Fetzer Family Chair in Consumer & Personal Finance in the School of Human Ecology, an Associate Professor at the La Follette School of Public Affairs, a family economics specialist for UW-Extension, Cooperative Extension, and an affiliate of the Institute for Research on Poverty and Center for Demography and Ecology, the UW Survey Center and the School of Social Work.
+He is the Fetzer Family Chair in Consumer & Personal Finance in the School of Human Ecology, a Professor at the La Follette School of Public Affairs, a family economics specialist for the Division of Extension, and an affiliate of the Institute for Research on Poverty, the Center for Demography and Ecology, the UW Survey Center and the School of Social Work.

 Collins studies consumer decision-making in the financial marketplace, including the role of public policy in influencing credit, savings and investment choices.
-His work includes the study of financial capability with a focus on low-income families.
 He is involved in studies of household finance and well-being supported by leading foundations and federal agencies.
 He leads the UW Retirement and Disability Research Consortium research center funded by the Social Security Administration.
 In addition to the edited volume, A Fragile Balance: Emergency Savings and Liquid Resources for Low-Income Consumers, Collins co-authored the textbook: Financial Capability and Asset Building: A Textbook for Professionals (Oxford Press, with Margaret Sherraden and Julie Birkenmaier).

-Collins brings nearly a decade of applied experience to his research.
-He founded PolicyLab Consulting Group, a research consulting firm working with national foundations and government agencies, and co-founded MortgageKeeper Referral Services, an online database for mortgage servicers and counselors.
+Collins brings two decades of applied experiences and consulting to his research.
+He co-founded SpringFour, an online resource for people facing financial challenges.
 He also worked for NeighborWorks America (Neighborhood Reinvestment Corporation) and the Millennial Housing Commission.

 He holds a Masters from the John F. Kennedy School of Government, a PhD from Cornell University, and a BS from Miami University (OH).